somebeaver/Lowrider.js/README.md

   - This fires before the actual removal of the Element, so you still have access to its state.
 - Real life example:
-  - A todo list application would proabably omit this step (event handlers would be automatically removed when those nodes are removed), but could use this step to perform last second writes to the database to record data.
+  - A todo list application would proabably omit this hook (event handlers on children would be automatically removed when those nodes are removed), but could use this step to perform last second writes to the database to record data.

 ## Component State

-(Hydra Media Center uses `hydra-ui-router` to perform the caching of Lowrider.js components.)
+##### (Hydra Media Center uses `hydra-ui-router` to perform the caching of Lowrider.js components.)

 Managing and maintaining a components state is a critical part of building an application.
 While Lowrider.js does not provide a built-in cache storage, it is